LarkspurCA/androidweardocs/sync.rst

             super.onMessageReceived(messageEvent);
         }

-2. In the main wear Activity, register a local broadcast receiver in onCreate method.
-This receiver filters incoming broadcasts for those from the data layer.
+2. In the wearable Activity, register to receive broadcasts from the ListenerService.

   .. code-block:: java